-It is well known that many children work at the local quarry digging and hauling granite that is then sold to one of the big construction firms in town to make cement and other construction material.
-The children are various ages, and it is unclear who employs them.
-The work is considered hazardous and the children should be in school - therefore the inspectors pay a visit to the site to speak to some of them about their situation.
+It is well known that many children work down near the river hauling sand up the banks to sell to trucks who work for one of the big construction firms in town.
+The sand is used to make cement and other construction material.
+The children are various ages and it is unclear who employs them.
+The work is considered hazardous and the children should be in school.
+Therefore, the inspectors pay a visit to the site to speak to some of the children about their situation.